 There are a lot of different mobile networks out there, and they all have different ways of communicating over the airwaves.
 This can make it really tricky to send mass text messages to large groups of SMS subscribers who might be spread out all across those networks.

 Fortunately, there’s a way to solve this pesky problem of mobile carrier incompatibility: by using an SMS gateway.

-An SMS gateway or text message gateway is a device that allows for efficient communication between mobile networks and short message service (SMS) applications such as SimpleTexting.
+Also known as a text message gateway, an SMS gateway is a device that allows for efficient communication between mobile networks and short message service (SMS) applications such as SimpleTexting.

 Anytime someone uses SimpleTexting’s web or mobile application to send a mass text campaign, they’re sending it through an SMS gateway, whether they realize it or not.

 The same holds true, of course, for customers who use SimpleTexting’s API with their own applications.